cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 }
 ```

-In GraphDB, this query will return 105 results.
-Why does this return
+In GraphDB, this query will return 105 results, which is the total
+number of instances of "Find" in the dataset.
+Why does this return so
-so many results?
-This is due to the way in which GraphDB constructs
+many results?
+This is due to the way in which GraphDB constructs its
-its [Default
+[Default
 Graph](http://graphdb.ontotext.com/documentation/standard/query-behaviour.html):

 > > GraphDB constructs the default dataset as follows: